 AIP Foundation: Slow Zones, Safe Zones

-As part of the GRSP-led Botnar Challenge, the Asia Injury Prevention Foundation (AIPF), Gia Lai Traffic Safety Committee (GLTSC) and Kova (private sector) form a consortium which will deliver Slow Zones, Safe Zones, a two-year, city-wide road safety program focused on reducing speed in school zones in Pleiku City, Gia Lai province.
+As part of the GRSP-led Botnar Challenge, the AIP Foundation, Gia Lai Traffic Safety Committee (GLTSC) and Kova (private sector) form a consortium which will deliver Slow Zones, Safe Zones, a two-year, city-wide road safety program focused on reducing speed in school zones in Pleiku City, Gia Lai province.
 The project aims at improving school zone safety by installing road modifications, support improvement of police enforcement in conjunction with a public awareness campaign.
 They will develop and pilot a nationally applicable road safety e-curriculum.
 They are also supporting the provincial government to develop a decision to enforce reduced speed in school zones in the province.

 Save the Children : Making My Tho City Safe for the Journey to School